- Extremely durable, resisting bending even under heavy force.

 MSR Carbon Core Stakes

-The MSR Carbon Core Tent Stakes are some of the lightest and most high performance tent stakes on the market today.
+The MSR Carbon Core Tent Stakes are some of the lightest and most high-performance tent pegs on the market today.
 They’re made using a rigid core of carbon fiber encased in a sheath of aluminum.

 This gives them incredible strength and durability without increasing the weight.
 Each stake is 6 inches long yet weighs just .2 oz.
 This is remarkably light for stakes as durable as these.